dhadad/LSH-Based-Clustering-for-DNA-Strands/README.md

 	- \DNASimulator\dnaSimulator\lsh_based_clustering.py

 Notes:
-- Multiprocessing not supported in the Windows version
+- Multiprocessing is not supported in the Windows version
 - Progress bar is currently unreponsive.